-Four through cracks found in 2020–2024 have been sealed in the Russian segment of the International Space Station.
+Four through cracks found in 2020–2024 in the Russian segment of the International Space Station have been sealed.
 This was reported on September 1 at the Cosmonaut Training Center.

 The CTC clarified that no air leaks were recorded after the repair.
-At the same time, experts continue to regularly check places of possible leaks.
+At the same time, specialists continue to regularly check places of possible leaks.

 Read materials on the topic: